Skip to Content (Press Enter) Skip to Footer (Press Enter)

 The interests of colleagues

 The interests of colleagues are always factored into the Board’s decision-making.
-That principle is helped by the length of service of the CEO and that of several members of the senior management team.
 There is extensive retail experience among the senior team members who have a strong understanding of and a rapport with the colleague base.
-The senior team’s knowledge and active engagement enable the Board to maintain a sharp insight into the culture and views of colleagues, which is further informed by the annual engagement survey conducted anonymously.
-The results of the survey are considered a core KPI.
+The senior team’s knowledge and active engagement enable the Board to maintain a sharp insight into the culture and views of colleagues.

 In addition, Hobbycraft has a number of other effective engagement mechanisms including the fact that colleagues are kept informed of performance and strategy through regular presentations and updates.
 These updates are delivered via a combination of face-to-face meetings and company newsletters.